Part of Western Governors University

 Those fortunate enough to have the ability to donate to the WGU Student Emergency Aid Fund can donate directly online with a credit card by visiting wgu.edu/emergencyaid

 PO Box 30015

 For other donation methods, donors can connect with WGU Advancement by calling 385-428-6900 or emailing firstname.lastname@example.org

-With help from generous donors like you, the WGU Student Emergency Aid Fund will be open for applications by mid to late April 2020.
+The WGU Student Emergency Aid Fund will start to become available to limited student populations in mid to late May, and will become more broadly available in the following weeks.
+The process for requesting and receiving aid will be communicated to students and faculty when the Fund is accessible.
 Funds will be available to students in immediate financial need, as determined by WGU’s Scholarship and Financial Aid departments.
 Aid will be allocated based on need and inquiry.